Dell Inspiron laptops: Hibernation sensor problem

 A problem exists with the hibernation sensor located in some older laptops.
 Unlike many laptops that use a mechanical switch to detect when the lid is closed, in these systems the sensor is a magnetic reed switch that is located between the touchpad and the front edge of the laptop.
 There is a magnet that is located in the top lid above this switch, and when the lid is closed the magnet triggers the reed switch.
 If the magnet loses strength then the system will not go into suspend or hibernation if the lid is closed.
 The magnet strength can be checked by running a paper clip along the top edge of the screen.
 A worse problem happens if the reed switch fails.
 Sometimes the switches will fail in a closed position with the contacts sticking together.
 In that case the system will not switch on.
 There are several ways to check for this.
 First the laptop can be partially disassembled and the mouse assembly can be unplugged from the system board and the system switched on.
 If the system boots with the mouse unplugged then it is the switch.
 Another way to check for the problem is by running a magnet over the reed switch, there should be a faint click when the magnet triggers the switch.
 This does not require disassembly but the magnet must be in the correct position and be strong enough.
 Some people have modified the circuitry of the laptop by cutting the switch off of the assembly, with the downside being the system will no longer suspend if the lid is closed.

 Vertical line LCD problem

 Some 17" Inspiron 8600, 9200, 9300, 6000, 1750, and XPS Gen 2 notebook LCDs have a vertical line manufacturing defect.
 Symptoms range from individual lines to entire bars of the screen with inverted colors.

 Most problems showed after 2–4 years of usage.

 Dell has been very reluctant to replace these panels after guarantee, although there was a direct link to the defective parts from their suppliers.
 Even warranty customers have had difficulty getting replacements, and replaced screens often develop the defect after a short time.

 LCD Hinge Detachment problem

 In some Inspiron laptops an issue exists where a hinge holding the LCD screen may, as a result of the forces resulting from the large screen, rip its plastic standoffs holding it from the chassis.
 This issue seems to be prevalent on the Inspiron 15-7559 and 15-5547 models.

-Dell has not been uniform in their repair of such issues with some people not being able to get repair even under warranty and others being able to get repair outside of warranty.